d-protsenko/smartactors-core/src/site/markdown/tutorials/WrapperExample.md

 So we called it OUT-method.
 It throws `ChangeValueException` because sometimes the writing of the data may fail.

+Declaring such exceptions for getters and setters is the only requirement for the wrapper interface.

 ## Wrapper configuration

 Which data to return by getters or receive in setters is defined by the wrapper configuration.